 The need for scholarships grows each year, however, as students continue to face an increased financial burden in pursuit of a college degree.
 In fact, 94 percent of today’s baccalaureate students borrow to pay for college – versus just 45 percent in 1993.
 Across the country, the average college-related debt for borrowers in the class of 2016 was $37,172; for Ohio students, that figure was $30,239.

 If you are interested in making a significant contribution to student success, please consider a gift to the MAKING A DIFFERENCE AND MOVING FORWARD scholarship campaign, which is the University's most important initiative.
 You may also establish a named scholarship at The University of Akron, which can be created to honor a living person, in memory of a loved one, or to contribute to the growth of an area of study.

 To learn more, please contact the Department of Development at 330-972-7238.

 Search for a Named Scholarship

-Brenneman, Aubrey McDonald and Judith McDonald Barnes Endowed Fund for the Center for Economic Education
+Brenneman, Aubrey McDonald and Judith McDonald Barnes Endowed Fund for The H. Kenneth Barker Center for Economic Education

-The Aubrey McDonald Brenneman and Judith McDonald Barnes Endowed Fund for the Center for Economic Education recognizes the firm conviction in the free-enterprise system by Mrs. Brenneman and her daughter, Mrs. Barnes.
+The Aubrey McDonald Brenneman and Judith McDonald Barnes Endowed Fund for The H. Kenneth Barker Center for Economic Education recognizes the firm conviction in the free-enterprise system by Mrs. Brenneman and her daughter, Mrs. Barnes.
 Mrs. Brenneman and Mrs. Barnes actively participate in the free-market system of the United States.
-Their belief and faith in the Center for Economic Education caused them to create this fund in 1995 to further this important work.
+Their belief and faith in The H. Kenneth Barker Center for Economic Education caused them to create this fund in 1995 to further this important work.